 Graceful Land, USA

-seminar on how one can blend "Public Affairs" and "Arts"
+to offer a seminar on how one can blend "Public Affairs"

 and how one links to the previous and leads into the following program without compromising the substance of one's own unique offering.

 You do it in Shortcuts and the first fifteen minutes or so of yesterday's show was an excellent example...